BCBS Settlement Payout Calculator & 2026 Status Tracker

 4. Phone Calls Demanding SSN or Card Numbers

 The administrator communicates by mail or pre-arranged email only.
-Phone callers asking for your full SSN, debit card numbers, or login credentials are impersonating the administrator.
 Hang up and call BCBSsettlement.com directly using the number on their official site.

 5. Suspiciously Large "Bonus Payouts"